Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 “Place anything you don’t want leaving a technology zone in the boxes, then lock them with your thumbprints.”

 As University students, Lynn and Roger carried few things in their pockets they couldn’t take from a technology zone.
-A few mistakes walking into no tech rooms taught them better.
+A few mistakes walking into no tech labs taught them better.
 They put those and their E-readers in the boxes.
-The boxes turned back into pelicans and flew to roost on top of the building the computer had flown into.
-There looked to be over a dozen up there.
+Those boxes changed back into pelicans and flew to roost on top of the building the computer had flown into.
+There looked to be over a dozen pelicans up there.
+Were any real birds?

 Roger’s stomach heaved as he fought to keep dinner down.